10 Worst Things to Keep in Your Wallet

 That task done, make sure nothing else in your wallet has your Social Security number on it, including other forms of identification.
 States can no longer display your SSN on newly issued driver's licenses, state ID cards and motor-vehicle registrations.
 However, if you still have any old photo IDs with your Social Security number on them, request a new ID immediately.
 Even if there's an additional fee, it's worth it to protect your identity.

-Password Cheat Sheet
+Don't Carry a Password Cheat Sheet in Your Wallet

 We all have them, someplace: password cheat sheets.
 That's because the average American uses at least seven different passwords to access everything from ATMs to credit card accounts.
 The smart play, experts say, is to have individual passwords made up of unique combinations of numbers, letters and symbols that you change regularly.
 But how do you remember them all?
 For 73% of people, according to a 2017 survey by the Pew Research Center, it's a cheat sheet.
 And one of the worst places for a password cheat sheet with your ATM card's PIN is your wallet.